 - CCDA and XML Files: For patients who request or download their medical records in standardized formats like Consolidated Clinical Document Architecture (CCDA) files, they can import these files into Guava and populate lab history without manual data entry.

-- Manual Entry: In instances where automated methods are not available, both patients and providers can manually log results directly into the platform, ensuring no data point is left behind.
+- Manual Entry: In instances where automated methods are not available, both patients and providers can manually log results directly into the platform.

 When records are added to Guava, they’re organized chronologically in the Records tab.
 Lab data is also extracted, normalized, and categorized by panel and body system in the Labs tab.
 This allows you to easily view all instances of a specific test, such as TSH or vitamin D, and compare results across different times and locations.